 What is the surgery like?

 Endoscopic brow lift surgery is performed in our accredited outpatient surgery center under local anesthesia with deep sedation, and generally takes about an hour.
 Surgery is performed using a tiny fiberoptic lens inserted through several half-inch incisions placed in the hairline.
 The lens is attached to a camera, which is connected to a television, allowing for visualization of the surgery.
 The endoscopic camera placed beneath the skin allows the surgeon to identify the main problem areas and modify or reposition them to improve the appearance of the forehead.
 Absorbable tacks may be placed beneath the skin to elevate the brows if needed.
 When the lift is complete, the scalp incisions are closed with small skin clips.
-Forehead lift surgery is often combined with laser eyelid surgery to reduce upper eyelid fullness and lower eyelid bags.
-Laser resurfacing may also be used to paint away lines, wrinkles, and other signs of sun damage.
+Brow lift surgery is often combined with laser eyelid surgery to reduce upper eyelid fullness and lower eyelid bags.
+Laser resurfacing may also be used to fade away lines, wrinkles, and other signs of sun damage.

 What about recovery?